 Applicants should visit local foundation school websites for further details of individual programmes that will be included in the FPP process and the incentives they have to offer.
 Priority programmes offer a range of opportunities such as:

 - Longer programmes (up to three years) that provide opportunities to undertake additional training or train more flexibly and provide geographic stability for those that desire it

 - Opportunities that might allow trainees to realise their potential by undertaking parallel management and leadership programmes

 - Opportunities to undertake quality improvement projects or teaching roles

 - Offers of increased geographical stability

 - Other incentives such as financial support with accommodation and innovative rotas.

-Still have Questions?
-Please see the UK FPP FAQs
+Still have questions?
+See our UK FPP FAQs

 - Foundation Priority Programmes (FPP) 2023 Guidance [.pdf, 503KB]